-Until June 12, 1962, Gilbert was president, principal stockholder, and a director of the E.L.
+Until June 12, 1962, Gilbert president, principal stockholder, and a director of the E.L.
 Bruce Company, Inc., a New York corporation which was engaged in the lumber supply business.
-In 1961 and early 1962 Gilbert acquired on margin substantial beneficial personal and ownership of stock in another lumber supply company, the Celotex Corporation, intending ultimately to bring about a merger of Celotex into Bruce.
-To this end, he persuaded associates of his to purchase Celotex stock, guaranteeing them against loss, and also induced Bruce itself to purchase a substantial number of Celotex shares.
-In addition, on March 5, 1962, Gilbert granted Bruce an option to purchase his Celotex shares from him at cost.
-By the end of May 1962, 56% of Celotex was thus controlled by Gilbert and Bruce, and negotiations for the merger were proceeding; agreement had been reached that three of the directors of Bruce would be placed on the board of Celotex.
-It is undisputed that this merger would have been in Bruce's interest.44
+In 1961 and early 1962 Gilbert acquired on margin substantial personal and beneficial ownership of stock in lumber supply another Celotex company, the Corporation, intending ultimately to bring about a merger of Celotex into Bruce.
+To this end, he persuaded associates of his to purchase